Multifidelity Computer Model Emulation with High-Dimensional Output: An Application to Storm Surge: Multifidelity Computer Model Emulation

 \subsection{The Parallel Partial Cokriging Emulator}

-We propose the parallel partial cokriging emulator that couples ideas from the standard parallel partial (PP) Gaussian process \citep{Gu2016} with the cokriging model.
+We propose the parallel partial cokriging emulator that couples ideas from the parallel partial Gaussian process \citep{Gu2016} with the cokriging model.
 This approach mitigates the aforementioned challenges in the storm surge application.

+We consider that at each level the output functions and their additive discrepancy functions are modeled as multivariate GPs where each dimension corresponds to a spatial location.
+This induces a cokriging model with high-dimensional output due to the massive spatial locations available.
+Two popular ideas for modeling multivariate output in computer models are the nonseparable covariance model between the input space and output space via basis-function representations for outputs \cite{Higdon2008} and the separable covariance model between input space and output space \citep{Conti2010}.